learn-co-curriculum/pc-ios-essentials-oo/README.md

 ```
 *'lyel' is now and **instance** of the of the **User** class.
-It should have values for all of the properties and all of the mthods associated with that class.
+It should have values for all of the properties and all of the methods associated with that class.
 We can also say that 'lyel' is an 'object.'

 Now let's make a method for the User class.
 Let's say we wanted a User to be able to send a love letter.